HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 At web scale, the total coverage of opt-in platform security features is currently relatively low.
 Even the most broadly adopted protections are enabled by less than a quarter of websites, leaving the majority of the web without platform safeguards against common security issues; more recent security mechanisms, such as Content Security Policy or Referrer Policy, are enabled by less than 5% of websites.

 It is important to note, however, that the adoption of these mechanisms is skewed towards larger web applications which frequently handle more sensitive user data.
-The developers of these sites more frequently invest in improving their web defenses, including enabling a range of protections against common vulnerabilities; tools such as [Mozilla Observatory](https://observatory.mozilla.org/) and [Security Headers](https://securityheaders.com/) can provide a useful checklist of web available security features.
+The developers of these sites more frequently invest in improving their web defenses, including enabling a range of protections against common vulnerabilities; tools such as <a hreflang="en" href="https://observatory.mozilla.org/">Mozilla Observatory</a> and <a hreflang="en" href="https://securityheaders.com/">Security Headers</a> can provide a useful checklist of web available security features.

 If your web application handles sensitive user data, consider enabling the security mechanisms outlined in this section to protect your users and make the web safer.